betagouv/science-infuse/moodle/README.md

 All required plugins have been installed from the plugins folder into the Moodle instance.
 These plugins provide the additional capabilities needed by the web service to create and manage courses.

-All the state of the moodle instance is stored in `data.tar.gz` using the following command:
+All the state of the moodle instance is stored in `archive.tar.gz` using the following command:

 ```
-sudo tar --numeric-owner -czf data.tar.gz data
+sudo tar --numeric-owner -czf archive.tar.gz data
 ```
 If you want to update moodle settings and backup it's state efficiently using this method, you **need** to use a compression method that stores the user ID (UID) of the file owner (`--numeric-owner`) and the file permission. (this is what the command does.
 The sudo is needed because some db backup files are protected.)